Call for Applications: Education and Social Justice International Summer Research Fellowships 2020

-The Education and Social Justice Project offers research fellowships to four undergraduates to conduct field-based research somewhere in the world on local, context-based initiatives at the intersection of education and social justice, often supported by Jesuit or other religious communities.
-Fellows have conducted research in secondary and post-secondary settings in settings from Cambodia and Ukraine to Burkina Faso and Guatemala.
-The project administrators make placements and logistical arrangements, provide pre-departure support, and serve as emergency contacts for fellows.
-While the fieldwork is only three weeks in the summer, the fellowship is one full year including Spring 2020 preparation, Fall 2020 report writing and publication, and a Spring 2021 public presentation.
+In its tenth year, the Education and Social Justice Project offers four research fellowships to undergraduates to conduct field-based research somewhere in the world on local, context-based initiatives at the intersection of education and social justice, often supported by Jesuit or other religious communities.
+Fellows have conducted research in secondary and post-secondary settings in diverse settings ranging from Cambodia and the Philippines to Burkina Faso and Guatemala.
+The project administrators make placements and logistical arrangements, provide pre-departure support, and serve as emergency contacts for fellows in the field.
+While the fieldwork is only three weeks in the summer, the fellowship is one full year when including spring 2020 preparation through a 1-credit research methods course and fall 2020 publications and presentations.

-During Spring 2020, through a 1-credit pass/fail course, fellows will be supported in their submission of an IRB application, trained in interview techniques, and prepared for field-based research in their specific sites.
+During spring 2020, through a 1-credit course, fellows will be supported in their submission of an IRB application, trained in interview techniques, and prepared for field-based research in their specific sites.
 During three weeks of fieldwork, fellows will conduct between 12 and 20 interviews.
-They submit a 20-page report for faculty review upon their return to campus in September 2020, as well as excerpts of interviews.
-They present their research in a recorded public forum and their final reports are published in print and online.
+They submit a report for faculty review upon their return to campus, as well as excerpts of interviews with high-quality photographs.
+They present their research in a recorded public forum, and their final reports are digitally published.
+The research fellowship funds travel, lodging, meals, and includes a $1,500 award.
+One half of the award is provided upon completion of project deliverables.

-Fellows receive a $1,500 stipend, with half provided upon departure for the research trip and half upon report completion.
 All travel and in-country costs are covered by the fellowship.
-Applicants should be in strong academic standing and enrolled at the university in Spring 2020 and/or Fall 2020.
-Fellows must be on campus in Washington, D.C. during the Spring 2020 semester.
-Adaptability and flexibility are important characteristics, as fellows are placed in contexts with simple accommodations.
-Applicants should visit the project webpage to read past fellows’ reports and watch their presentations.
+Applicants should be in strong academic standing and enrolled at the university in spring 2020 and/or fall 2020.
+Fellows must be on campus in Washington, DC during the spring 2020 semester, although GU-Q students are encouraged to apply.
+Adaptability and flexibility are important characteristics, as fellows are typically placed in contexts with simple accommodations and sparse comforts.
+Serious applicants should visit the project webpage to read past fellows’ reports and watch their research presentations.